Consumer Medicine Information

 and nuts are beneficial in small quantities.

-sleep, mood and ability to concentrate.
+ability to concentrate.
 However, it is important not to overdo it.
-Before starting any exercise, ask your
+Before starting any exercise, ask your doctor about the

-Smoking - your doctor may advise you to stop smoking or at least cut down.
-Ask your doctor or pharmacist for further information
+Your doctor may advise you to stop smoking or at least cut down.
+Ask your doctor or pharmacist for further information and

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Aquinafil.

 Aquinafil helps most people with high blood pressure and heart failure, but it may have unwanted side effects in a few people.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment

 if you get some of the side effects.

 It can be difficult to tell whether side effects are the result of taking Aquinafil, effects of your condition or side effects

 of other medicines you may be taking.
 For this reason it is important to tell your doctor of any change in your condition.